Hotels near Flag Younglife Archers Club

 What are the closest hotels to Flag Younglife Archers Club?

-The closest hotels to Flag Younglife Archers Club are Best Western Pony Soldier Inn & Suites (0.89 mi), Days Inn & Suites by Wyndham East Flagstaff (1.75 mi), and Country Inn & Suites by Radisson Flagstaff, AZ (1.76 mi).
+Several hotels near Flag Younglife Archers Club are well-suited for families.
+Best Western Pony Soldier Inn & Suites (0.89 mi, from $105/night), Days Inn & Suites by Wyndham East Flagstaff (1.75 mi, from $115/night), and Country Inn & Suites by Radisson Flagstaff, AZ (1.76 mi, from $135/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near Flag Younglife Archers Club?